SimplyDanny/bitsy-llvm/README.md

         -DLLVM_DIR=/path/to/llvm/installation   \
         ..

 Make sure that there is an installation of LLVM on your system.
-It is necessary that the Clang compiler is used to build bitsyc and that CMake knows where to find the LLVM configuration (`LLVM_DIR`).
-Make sure that the values of `CMAKE_C_COMPILER` and `CMAKE_CXX_COMPILER` can be found in the `PATH` or use absolute paths.
+Although not strictly necessary, it is recommended to use the Clang compiler bundled with the LLVM installation to build bitsyc.
+Since the same compiler is also used at runtime, bitsyc may otherwise not be usable.
+CMake needs to find the LLVM configuration (`LLVM_DIR`).
+In case you do not use your system's default compiler, make sure that the values of `CMAKE_C_COMPILER` and `CMAKE_CXX_COMPILER` can be found in the `PATH` or use absolute paths.

 Finally, build bitsyc with the build tool (Make, Ninja, ...)
 CMake has chosen or which you specified in the `cmake` call above with the `-G` argument.
 Depending